marcepanowyy/CustomerManagementApp/README.md

 json-server db.json
 ```

-6. Start the app by running the following command:
+6. Start the app by running the following command in your second console:

 ```
 npm run start